lpsinger/ligo.skymap/docs/interface.rst

   :func:`lal.sereries.build_COMPLEX8TimeSeries` can be used to serialize a :class:`~lal.COMPLEX8TimeSeries`.

+* Each SNR time series SHOULD be base64-encoded by passing the ``encoding="base64"`` keyword argument to :func:`lal.sereries.build_COMPLEX8TimeSeries`.

 * Each of the :class:`~igwn_ligolw.ligolw.LIGO_LW` elements for serialized SNR time series MUST contain a :class:`~igwn_ligolw.ligolw.Param` element to link it to a row in the :class:`sngl_inspiral <igwn_ligolw.lsctables.SnglInspiralTable>`.
 The